Current density induced by a cosmic string in de Sitter spacetime in the presence of two flat boundaries: VEV of the Current Density

 We now turn to the investigation of the behavior of azimuthal current density for points close and far from the plate at $z=a_j$.
 On the surface of the plate, $z=a_j$, the VEV induced by the plate is finite for points outside the string, $r\neq0$.
 However, for points on the string's, $r=0$, and $q|\alpha_0|>1$, the VEV diverges as

 and for $q|\alpha_0|<1$, it diverges as

 For distant regions from the plate, $|z-a_j|\gg\eta,r$, we use again the formula given in \eqref{asymp}, obtaining

-We also consider the Minkowskian limit, $a\rightarrow\infty$, with a fixed value of $t$.
-In this limit, the geometry under consideration is reduced to the geometry of a cosmic string in the background of $(D + 1)$-dimensional Minkowski spacetime.
+We also consider the Minkowskian limit, $a\rightarrow\infty$, while keeping $t$ fixed.
+In this limit, the geometry under consideration simplifies to that of a cosmic string in the background of $(D + 1)$-dimensional Minkowski spacetime.
 For the analysis of this limit, the representation for the VEV in the presence of one plate, given in \eqref{CDpl4}, is not convenient.
 Therefore, for this end, we return to the representation present in \eqref{CDpl3} with the series over $n$ given by \eqref{summation-formula2}.
-For the coordinate $\eta$ in the arguments of the modified Bessel function one has $\eta\approx |t-a|$.
-Also in this limit, we have $\nu\gg1$, which is imaginary and, according to \eqref{order-EQ-tau}, is $\nu \approx ima$.
-By making use of the uniform asymptotic expansion for the Macdonald function of imaginary order given in \cite{Balogh1967}, replacing it in \eqref{CDpl3}, and after some intermediate steps, we obtain
+For the coordinate $\eta$ in the arguments of the modified Bessel function, we have $\eta\approx |t-a|$.
+In this limit, $\nu\gg1$ and, according to \eqref{order-EQ-tau}, we have $\nu \approx ima$.
+Using the uniform asymptotic expansion for the Macdonald function of imaginary order as provided in \cite{Balogh1967}, substituting it into \eqref{CDpl3}, and following some intermediate steps, we obtain

 where we have introduced the notation